 We husbands can add a few details perhaps left unsaid by the surrogates.
-Thankfully, all I have to say is positive and should be fun.
+Some husbands might be able to come up with an argument against surrogacy but thankfully, all I have to say is positive and should be fun.

 My wife might tell you that we learned about surrogacy through a friend who had been a surrogate twice in the past.
 She might also then say, since her pregnancies were so smooth and easy, that providing the gift of children by acting as a vessel felt like an enriching experience.
 She would be completely right to say that.
 What she might not mention is, that after toying with the idea off and on for a couple of years–at one point she considered offering to carry her cousin’s child, but their adoption went through–she really didn’t start seriously thinking about it until around 10pm on December 20, 2011.